 1956 FVI Bugs Bunny A-1

-Three spikes show on the upper lip: one just inside the mouth, one running along the lip, and just above that.
+The wing clash straddles upper lip with three spikes; one just inside the mouth, one jutting from the end of the lip, and one from center of lip.
 Small collar clash on neck.
-Strong square bulge under eagle and short triangular spike from right side of bell at upper bell lines.
+Strong rectangular bulge under eagle and short triangular spike from right side of bell at upper bell lines.
 Franklin's profile on the reverse is nearly complete.
 Very heavy cap on bell shoulder.
-Crisp lettering and die features, due to a fairly new die pair.
-Heavy die polishing has taken place, leaving the surfaces extremely sparkly due to long, fine, parallel die filing lines covering each side.
+The surfaces of each side are semi-reflective; with a mixture of satin, semi-gloss, and micro-fine polishing lines; as both dies have been freshly refinished.
+A scarce early stage of the variety.

 1956 FVI Bugs Bunny A-1a